§ 1 [Definitions]

 - The Service Provider processes only personal data that the Client has provided during the registration in the Service, such name, email address, company name of an individual who is an entrepreneur, phone number, and the data which the Client will give as complementary information regarding the Account, that is, address and tax identification number.

-- Data as referred to in section 1 will be processed solely to provide services and produce VAT invoices.
+- Data as referred to in section 1 will be processed solely to provide services, produce VAT invoices and fulfil the legitimate interest of the Service Provider, i.e. marketing of own services. .

 - The Client has the right to access his/her personal data and the right to ask for their correction or removal.